Photonsters/anycubic-photon-docs/FAQ.md

 - If all else fails, check your plate level again!
 - If you're 110% sure all the above has been tried and didn't work, your build plate may be defective.
 Check that the surface is flat.
 Use a straight edge against a light or make an imprint on a piece of paper placed on plate glass or polished marble /granite.

-### The bottom layers stick but my prints didn't form at the supports?
+### The bottom layers stick but my prints didn't form/fell off at the supports?
 This is generally due to incorrect exposure setting for your normal layers.
 See "Model Setup & Settings" below.
 As a first step, try increasing exposure.
 - A mix of medium and heavy supports will help, and/or increase support density.
 - It can also be due to the orientation of your model.
 Try to angle your model and minimise large surface sections.